-\checkmark Change in renewable energy consumption
+\blacksquare Change in renewable energy consumption

-Despite a significant increase in headcount in 2023 to meet the growing demand for CT services, we are proud to report that our Scope 12 emissions intensity per FTE has seen a huge decrease.
-This is largely due to 100% of Spain locations using 100% renewable energy since May 2023.
+This is due to 100% of Spain locations using 100% renewable energy since May 2023.
 Further initiatives planned to reduce the emissions intensity for Scope 1 and 2 are the Eco Friendly Car Policy which promotes the usage of energy efficient and low emissions vehicles for company purposes.
 This is aligned to the Environmental Policy which announces the plan to electrify 40% of our vehicle fleet by 2030 and reach 100% zero-emission vehicles by 2040. as well as the expansion of renewable energy contracts to further CT locations.
 CT also aims to use 80% rewewable energy across the business by 2025 and 100% renewable energy by 2030.
 [Add row]